 If someone suffered a serious injury on your property or in a car accident that was your fault, how much do you think you could be sued for?

 Guess higher.
-In a 2015 study titled "Targeting the Rich," ACE Private Risk Services reported some shocking numbers.(1) Here are just three examples of how much you could be sued:
+Here are just three examples of how much you could be sued:

-- A multi-car accident in California left a 21-year-old in a coma for 24 hours.
-The driver who caused the accident was sued, and court awarded the 21-year-old $49 million.
+A multi-car accident in California left a 21-year-old in a coma for one month.
+The driver who caused the accident was sued, and the court awarded the 21-year-old $49 million.1

 Folks, that’s only the surface of it.
 Keep in mind that none of these acts were malicious or intentional—they were accidents.
 But those on the losing end of the lawsuits lost millions.
 People, that’s a problem!